 Historically and traditionally, a wooden batten would be placed over a seam between the wide boards, creating a stronger and more energy-efficient siding.
-Because it was inexpensive and easy to assemble, board and batten was used for structures such as barns and garden sheds.
-Board-and-batten siding is sometimes called barn-siding, because many barns in North America are constructed this way.
+Because it was inexpensive and easy to assemble, board and batten were used for structures such as barns and garden sheds.
+Board-and-batten siding is sometimes called barn-siding because many barns in North America are constructed this way.
 Even today, this type of siding on a house exudes a comfortable informality.
 Board-and-batten shutters, which use the batten as a horizontal brace, are also considered less formal and more provincial than louvered shutters.

-Reverse board and batten has very narrow boards with wide battens installed over the seams.
+Reverse board and batten have very narrow boards with wide battens installed over the seams.
 Like horizontal siding, the size variations will have a dramatic effect on how natural light creates shadows on the siding.